Umm al-Qura Hijri Calendar

 - On the evening of the 29th day, the moon must set after the sun in Mecca.

-The White Days refer to the 13th, 14th, and 15th of each Islamic month when the moon is full or nearly full.
-Fasting on these three days each month is a recommended Sunnah practice (not obligatory).
-The name “White Days” comes from the brightness of the moon during these nights.
+The White Days are the 13th, 14th, and 15th of each Islamic month.
+Fasting on these days is a recommended Sunnah practice, named for the brightness of the full moon.

-The Umm al-Qura calendar was first introduced in Saudi Arabia in 1925 (1343 AH) during the reign of King Abdulaziz.
-The current calculation method was established in 2002 (1423 AH) by the King Abdulaziz City for Science and Technology (KACST), which continues to publish the official calendar annually.
+It was first introduced in 1925 (1343 AH) under King Abdulaziz.
+The current calculation method was established in 2002 (1423 AH) by KACST.

 Need more information?
 The Umm al-Qura calendar is published annually by King Abdulaziz City for Science and Technology (KACST)